TI-Toolkit/tokens-wiki/tokens/2-Var Stats.md

 # `2-Var Stats `

 ## Description
-Performs two-variable analysis on the data in Xlistname and Ylistname with frequency freqlist.
+Performs two-variable analysis on the data in `Xlistname` and `Ylistname` with frequency `freqlist`.

 <b>Availability</b>: Token available everywhere.